– Forward: This would be the most critical part of the “Eisteddfod”. Get this right and the rest is easy.

 – Automatic Event Timing: Coming later when “Manage Sessions” is complete.

 Please Note: When importing files you must First Set the Defaults.
-If you realise that you need a change in the default.
+If you realise that you need to make change in the default.
 Make your changes then re import your files.

 – Minimum Contestants for 1st: This is the number of competitors required to run an event.
 You need at least “X” amount of contestant to run an “Event” this can be set here.
 The events